 The CU Dialogues Program facilitates conversations primarily in CU classes and other campus settings that enable students and other members of the CU community to explore issues pertinent to the subject matter of the class or the community requesting the dialogue.
 The Program holds Classroom Dialogues in CU classrooms.
-Outreach Dialogues are held at other campus and off-campus settings.
+Community Dialogues are held at other campus and off-campus settings.

 A classroom dialogue is a facilitated conversation that provides an opportunity for participants to share their experiences and speak from their own perspectives while also challenging participants to understand why they hold a perspective.
 A dialogue is both an introspective and sharing process which allows differing viewpoints to be held side-by-side.
 The goal is for participants to gain a deeper understanding of their own and others’ perspectives on a topic or issue.
 A dialogue does not aim to persuade or push a certain perspective but to help participants understand varying viewpoints.
 The facilitator helps promote introspection and critical thinking about the perspectives participants hold.